-There is a policy requirement for visits to rural locations where staff are leading the activities, they will need to provide evidence of an appropriate current first aid qualification.
-This includes Geography field trips involved in data collection in rural or remote settings (often involving water), Duke of Edinburgh Award expeditions and establishment led walks.
+Where school staff are leading the activities, the Educational Off Site Visits Policy and Guidelines requires them to provide evidence of an appropriate current first aid qualification.

+Types of visits where Outdoor First Aid cover will be required include: Geography field trips involved in data collection in rural or remote settings (often involving water); Duke of Edinburgh Award expeditions and establishment led walks (dependent on environment).

+For visits operating in rural and remote settings.
 There are two available courses outlined below:

-One day duration course will ensure delegates have the basic knowledge and expertise as a first aider in remote outdoor conditions.
-It will provide delegates with the skills and knowledge to respond to a range of emergency situations and will enable individuals to lead some activities such Geography GCSE data collection in rural settings and assist walking leaders, climbing instructors, Duke of Edinburgh expedition qualified staff and ski instructors.

-Two-day duration course will ensure delegates have the knowledge and expertise as a first aider in remote outdoor conditions.
+- The one-day course will ensure delegates have the basic knowledge and expertise as a first aider in remote outdoor conditions.
+This course is designed for people who are involved in outdoor activities or work in rural locations.
+It will provide delegates with the skills and knowledge to respond to a range of emergency situations and will enable individuals to lead some activities such Geography GCSE data collection in rural settings and assist walking leaders, climbing instructors, Duke of Edinburgh expedition qualified staff and ski instructors. - The two-day course will ensure delegates have the knowledge and expertise as a first aider in remote outdoor conditions.
 This course is suitable for delegates such as walking leaders, climbing instructors, Duke of Edinburgh expedition qualified staff, ski instructors.

-The main difference between the courses is the focus of the one day course on treating life threatening emergencies, whilst the two day course enables greater depth and includes time spent on longer term incident management.
+The main difference between the one day and the two day course is the focus of the one day course on treating life threatening emergencies, whilst the two day course enables greater depth and includes time spent on longer term incident management.